dipak2811/dipak2811/README.md

-# Hi there 👋 Dipak this Side
+# Hi there 👋 Dipak this side

 ## :technologist: I am Front End developer.

 - 🌍  I'm based in Gujarat, India
-- 🖥️  I am pursuing Diploma in Computer Engineering
+- 🖥️  I am working as software devlopment trainee at Simform.
-- 🧠  Currently learning React.Js
+- 🧠  Currently learning React.Js,Nodejs,Expressjs
-- 🤝  I'm open to collaborating on interesting projects as a developer
+- 🤝  I'm open to collaborating on interesting projects as a developer.